EVENT - Talk

 Tuesday, 17 October, 6:30-8:30

-The London Society is pleased to announce that this year’s Annual Banister Fletcher lecture will be given by the Loyd Grossman CBE Chairman of The Royal Parks.
+The London Society is pleased to announce that this year’s Annual Banister Fletcher lecture will be given by Loyd Grossman CBE, the first Chairman of The Royal Parks.
 He is also a patron of the Association for Heritage Interpretation and Heritage Open Days, President of the National Association of Decorative and Fine Arts Societies (NADFAS) and Chairman of the Heritage Alliance.

 Sir Banister Fletcher was one of the founder members of The London Society.